The name of the association shall be: Clinical Engineering Association of Illinois

 are not specifically covered by these By Laws or any special rules the Association may adopt.

 Meetings of the Association shall be: held at a time and place determined by the Executive Committee.
-One meeting (preferably the May meeting) shall be designated the annual meeting.
+One meeting (preferably the first meeting following elections) shall be designated the annual meeting.

 - Section 1.Special Meetings